openstack/charm-deployment-guide/deploy-guide/source/manila-ganesha.rst

    juju deploy ./base.yaml --overlay ./manila-ganesha-overlay.yaml

 Where `base.yaml` is a bundle to deploy OpenStack.
-See :doc:`Install OpenStack from a bundle <install-openstack-bundle>`.
+See the `Getting started tutorial`_ for an introduction to bundle usage.

 Configuration
 -------------